BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/1- Lab Overview/SAI_scheduling.rst

 Project Registration
 ====================
-Upon completion of the consultation, please submit the online project registration form (LINK) along with all required supporting documentation.
+Upon completion of the consultation, please submit the online project registration form https://forms.gle/d3xRyphopVUj6PwW6.
-You will receive an email containing the relevant Standard Operating Procedures (SOPs) for SAI operations, imaging procedures, and material transfer.
+You will then receive an email containing the relevant Standard Operating Procedures (SOPs) for SAI operations, imaging procedures, and material transfer.
 These documents must be reviewed and signed during your initial imaging session or training.

 Training and Scheduling